l1990790120/l1990790120.github.io/content/post/2016-04-04-Resume-Share.md

 **Master Data Engineer**, Capital One, New York, NY
 2020-03 to Present

+- Working closely with product, data science and business partners to "modernize" Capital One's Identity and Fraud tech and data stack in Account Opening.
+Champion more automated ML/DS approach to replace hardcoded business rules.
+- Leading and contributing to major re-architecture of identity and fraud tech stack to enable data streaming for data analytics and downstream fraud DS/ML development.
+Develop more automated and self-service policy experimentation framework to help identify areas of improvements to reduce customer frictions and minimize fraud losses.
+- Driving conversations between engineering and DS teams.
+Contribute to various DS work including model evaluation, assess and validate both internal and vendor identity and fraud risk data sources.
+- Contribute to Capital One Retail Bank's overall ML stack and strategy.
+Research and evaluate external and internal DS/ML toolings.

 **Senior Data Engineer**, Deloitte Digital, New York, NY
 2019-05 to 2020-03